node-machine/rttc/README.md

 ##### .stringifyHuman(value, typeSchema)

-Convert a JavaScript value into a human-readable string.

-Specifically, this method is an inverse operation of `.parseHuman()`.
-If you take the stringified result from this function and pass that in to `.parseHuman()` using the same type schema, you'll end up back where you started: with the original JavaScript value you passed in to `rttc.stringifyHuman()`.
+Convert a JavaScript value into a string that can be parsed by `stringifyHuman()`.
+Specifically, this method is an inverse operation of `.parseHuman()`; that is, if you take the stringified result from this function and pass that in to `.parseHuman()` using the same type schema, you'll end up back where you started: with the original JavaScript value you passed in to `rttc.stringifyHuman()`.

 > This losslessness is guaranteed by two factors: that `stringifyHuman()` (1) enforces _strict_ RTTC validation
 > rules (i.e. `rttc.validateStrict(typeSchema, value)`) and (2) the fact that it rejects values which cannot be safely